Sesame Seed Crusted Tuna Steak with Mango Salsa

 Should tuna steak be pink in the middle?

-Yes, the center of your tuna steak should be pink since tuna steaks can get dry when overcooked.
+Yes, the center of your tuna steak should be pink since tuna steaks can dry when overcooked.

 At what temperature and how long do you cook tuna steaks?